-You should complete a minimum the next semester you intends to take course.
+You should complete, at a minimum, the next semester you intend to take courses.
 If possible you should try to complete the next two semesters.

 Students who are assigned this in multiple sections only need to complete it once and then print multiple copies to turn in.
 Students will not need to redo it, unless they make changes to what they intend to take.